HRL-at-NYUSH/data-viz-mining/Week3/W3 Note and Exercise.md

 ), [tutorial](https://methods.sagepub.com/dataset/geographically-weighted-regression-berlin-districts-2018-python), and [a paper](https://www.researchgate.net/publication/275137995_Spatial_heterogeneity_of_the_relationships_between_environmental_characteristics_and_active_commuting_Towards_a_locally_varying_social_ecological_model
 ) about GWR.
 Finally, spatial data has many **visualization**  opportunities, and not to mention, good maps are very visually appealing.

+Geocoding, which is the process of transforming a description of a location — such as an address — to a geolocation (often expressed in coordinates).
+Geocoding of addresses and place names is another widely needed and critically important piece of work.
+An accurate and robust historical addresss geocoding methodology can unlock the potential of any datasets that have address information, which include Census and Restaurant Database among others.
+I already have a geocoder prototype running but it definitely need upgrading and robustness testing.
+This is another very meaningful fundamental work.

 <img src="./images/spatial_transform.png" alt="spatial_tranform" width="700"/>